freedomofpress/securedrop/docs/set_up_admin_tails.rst

 .. note:: The *Administration password* is a one-time password.
 It
 	  will reset every time you shut down Tails.

-After Tails finishes booting, make sure you're connected to the Internet |Network| and that the Tor's Vidalia indicator onion has no cross |Vidalia|, using the icons in the upper right corner.
+After Tails finishes booting, make sure you're connected to the Internet
+|Network| and that the Tor status onion icon is not crossed out
+|TorStatus|, consulting the icons in the upper right corner of the
+screen.

 .. |Network| image:: images/network-wired.png
-.. |Vidalia| image:: images/vidalia.png
+.. |TorStatus| image:: images/tor-status-indicator.png

 .. _Download the SecureDrop repository: